-Are you tired of your old plain wall and have you been itching to switch things up?
-If your answer is yes or you’ve been thinking about a new way to paint or decorate your wall, we’ve got something for you!
+Are you tired of your old plain wall, and have you been itching to switch things up?
+If your answer is yes, or you have been thinking about a new way to paint or decorate your wall, we’ve got something for you!
 In our recent post, we’ve already shared with you how to do a whitewashed brick.
 Now we’re going to cover a different technique that you can use to change things up in your home without spending a lot, sponge-painting.
 If you haven’t tried sponge-painting a wall, read on!

 What is Sponge-Painting?

 Sponge-painting is a painting technique that is a quick and easy technique to add texture to a wall or any surface.
-It uses a sponge and depending on the shape, and you can create various designs.
-It’s inexpensive and an exciting way to highlight a wall or any projects.
+It uses a sponge and, depending on the shape, can create various designs.
+It’s inexpensive and an exciting way to highlight a wall or any project.
 Easily transform a dull and boring space into a fresh space or wall.

 Step-by-Step Guide to Sponge-Painting A Wall